 Best Nintendo Switch accessories: push the hybrid console to its limit

-These Nintendo Switch accessories will let you get the most out of Nintendo's flagship console, whether you're playing in portable or docked mode
+These Nintendo Switch accessories will let you get the most out of Nintendo's console, whether you're playing in handheld or docked mode

-You’ve picked up Nintendo’s latest hybrid console and packed out your library with the best Nintendo Switch games, but something still feels missing.
-For a console as portable and dinky as this one, your on-the-go and docked gaming sessions will only really feel complete with the right Nintendo Switch accessories.
-Fortunately, there are tons to pick from.
+If you’ve picked up a Nintendo Switch and packed out your library with the best Nintendo Switch games, you might want to grab some accessories too.
+For a console as portable and dinky as this one, the best Nintendo Switch accessories can have a transformative effect whether you play docked or in handheld mode.
+Fortunately, there are tons of options to choose from.

-While some of them are optional add-ons that let you personalize your console, other Nintendo Switch accessories feel practically essential.
-If you often take your Switch on the road, there are a few you should definitely consider picking up right away for both protection and peace of mind.
-Aside from anything else, they’ll enhance your gaming sessions, letting you get the most out of each game.
+While some Nintendo Switch accessories are optional add-ons that let you personalize your console, others can feel essential.
+If you often take your Switch on the road, there are a few add-ons you should consider picking up right away for both protection and peace of mind.
+Aside from anything else, they’ll enhance your gaming sessions, letting you get the most out of your console.

-The Nintendo Switch accessories we’ve picked out here will work with every model of the console – so don’t worry if you’re still choosing between the Nintendo Switch vs Nintendo Switch OLED or the Nintendo Switch vs Nintendo Switch Lite – unless we’ve made a specific note of any compatibility issues.
+The Nintendo Switch accessories we’ve picked out here will work with every model of the console – so don’t worry if you’re still choosing between the Nintendo Switch vs OLED or the Nintendo Switch vs Lite – unless we’ve made a specific note of any compatibility issues.

 Best Nintendo Switch controller 🎮

 Nintendo Switch Pro Controller

 ➕ The go-to Switch gamepad